 Previous redd surveys below SCD confirm that the spawning habitat in the lower river has improved considerably over the last 20 years and many adults now spawn there instead of the upper watershed.
-In addition, juvenile steelhead rescued by the District from the lower river that survive to adulthood are more likely to return to the lower river to spawn rather than migrate upstream past the SCD.
-In 2012, the District deployed the DIDSON counting station, acquired from CDFW grant funding, in the lower river to help determine whether more adults are in fact spawning downstream of the dam.
+In addition, juvenile steelhead rescued by the District from the lower river that survive to adulthood may be more likely to return to the lower river to spawn rather than migrate upstream.